-- Agronomic: corn, soybeans
+- Agronomic: corn, medics/alfalfa, soybeans

 - Pest Management: biological control

-Although outside the immediate scope of this grant, the ultimate motivation and desired outcome is farmers adopting Integrated Pest Management (e.g. decrease use of pesticides, increasing bat habitat).
+Although outside the immediate scope of this grant, the ultimate motivation and desired outcome is farmers adopting Integrated Pest Management (e.g., decrease the use of pesticides, increasing bat habitat).
 Bat consumption of insects results in increased yields, lower insecticide application and costs, increased profits, greater environmental quality, and improved health and quality of life.
 Additionally, the results of this study could guide further research.